 Today NN/g acts a bit like a wise grandpa for the UX industry.
 They don’t come up with cutting-edge new ideas anymore but teach the younger generation and test new trends.
 They also publish research reports to give feedback and help the industry stay on the right track.

-Usability vs visual design
+Usability vs Visual design

 Each agency has a slightly different philosophy of design.
 Some focus more on visual design and branding, while others obsess over usability and making everything easy to understand.

-By now, all UX professionals agree a good-looking digital interface doesn’t suffice and consider usability one of the most important factors of success.
-For that reason, almost every big brand builds super user-friendly apps that follow the design principle of clarity and simplicity.
+By now, all UX professionals agree a good-looking digital interface is not sufficient.
+Usability is one of the most important factors of success.
+For this reason, almost every big brand builds super user-friendly apps that follow the design principle of clarity and simplicity.

-Concepts vs implementation
+Concepts vs Implementation

 Data analysis also came into the picture with the digital world.
-Later, we realized that these skills don’t just come in useful in design projects, but that these methods can help define a company’s business strategy as well.
+Later, we realized that these skills don’t just come in useful in design projects, these methods can help define a company’s business strategy as well.

-They don’t aim to create a functioning end product, but to research, the market, come up with many concepts and test the viability and feasibility of these ideas.
+They don’t aim to create a functioning end product, but to research, the market, come up with many concepts, and test the viability and feasibility of these ideas.
 Critics always mention how they rarely end up in actual products and new businesses.